JakeOtto/python_practice/chapter3/06_advanced_dictionaries.md

 **Please pause at this point to reflect and review your learning...**

 Write some short notes, or talk to a peer, about:

-- What blocks are (again)
+* What dictionaries are
-- How blocks used with Dictionary methods are different to those used with Array methods
+* How dictionaries can be manipulated
+* How this differs from list manipulation
-- What is more "pythonic", advanced methods or simple loops?
+* What is more "pythonic", advanced methods or simple loops?

 [Next Challenge](07_putting_chapter_3_into_practice.md)